 Science is a process of building knowledge.
 Research can address the important issues of society, and results are published in academic reports and journals.

-Research outreach, also called technology transfer, represents scientific results with messages and products for general audiences.
+Research outreach, also called science delivery or technology transfer, translates scientific results and evidence to provide messages and products for general audiences.

-Below are outreach web sources about nature and well-being.
+Below are outreach web sources about nature and well-being (updated March 2015).

-Some content is specific to a city or region, while other content is national in scope.
-Some of the reports focus on certain urban conditions, such as public housing or city parks.
-Consider this when reporting the results.
+Some content is specific to a city or region, while other content is national or even international in scope.
+Some of the reports focus on certain urban conditions, such as public housing or city parks, while others take a broader view.

 Please acknowledge the source organizations and/or documents if you reuse any content.